-We rely on electronics way too much to ignore the potential of these events, and although even the experts aren’t always in agreement where details are concerned, it makes sense to have a plan to protect important electronics in either event.
+We rely on electronics way too much to ignore the potential of these events.
+Although even the experts aren’t always in agreement where details are concerned, it makes sense to have a plan to protect important electronics in either event.
+It’s simple to learn how to make an EMP shielding container, which can protect your most important electronic devices.

 What experts do agree on is that many items with any type of electronic component may become inoperable by either a CME or EMP.
 From Survival Mom: How to prepare your family for everyday disasters and worst-case scenarios:

-I don’t have a plan to turn my garage into a giant Faraday cage in hopes that our vehicles would be spared, but I have made plans to protect other, smaller items that would make a huge difference in our survival following a CME or EMP.
+I don’t have a plan to turn my garage into a giant Faraday cage in hopes that our vehicles would be spared.
+However, I have made plans to protect other smaller items that would make a huge difference in our survival following a CME or EMP.
 Here is a list of some of those items.

 - Mp3 players filled with music. also, every spare set of earphones I can scrape up around here.